printvis/documentation/docs/Legacy/Estimation/Case.md

 flow of jobs throughout your company with a full overview of outstanding quotes, confirmed orders, and jobs in progress.

-In the Case List, it\'s possible to use the \"list\" view as below.
+In the Case List, it's possible to use the "list" view as below.

 ![Image](./assets/case1.png)

-In the Case List, it\'s also possible view the orders based on \"tile\" view with pictures from the Case Card.
+In the Case List, it's also possible view the orders based on "tile" view with pictures from the Case Card.

 ![Image](./assets/case2.png)